IorioD/MTD-manager-console/Setups/Falco_setup.md

 # In this file is explained how to install Falco component on the cluster

 This component consumes event flows and evaluates security rules to detect anomalies.
-As a default setup, it consumes Linux kernel events and is installed on each node of the cluster using a DaemonSet. [install Falco in Kubernetes](https://falco.org/docs/getting-started/falco-kubernetes-quickstart/).
+As a default setup, it consumes Linux kernel events and is installed on each node of the cluster using a DaemonSet.
+[Official guide to install Falco in Kubernetes](https://falco.org/docs/getting-started/falco-kubernetes-quickstart/).

 ## 1. Install Falco
    1. add the Helm repository using: